Early-type galaxy density profiles from IllustrisTNG: I. Galaxy correlations and the impact of baryons: Abstract

 \section{Abstract}

-We explore the isothermal total matter radial density profiles in early-type galaxies (ETGs) selected from the IllustrisTNG simulation.
-For a sample of 514 ETGs in the stellar mass range of $10^{10.7}\mathrm{M}_{\astrosun} \leqslant M_{\ast} \leqslant 10^{11.9}\mathrm{M}_{\astrosun}$ at $z = 0$, the total power-law slope has a mean of $\langle\gamma^{\prime}\rangle = 2.003 \pm 0.008$ and a standard deviation of $\sigma_{\gamma^{\prime}} = 0.175$ over the radial range from 0.4 to 4 times the stellar half mass radius.
-Several correlations between $\gamma^{\prime}$ and galactic properties including stellar mass, effective radius, stellar surface density, central velocity dispersion, central dark matter fraction and in-situ-formed stellar mass ratio are compared to observations and other simulations, revealing that IllustrisTNG reproduce correlation trends qualitatively, and $\gamma^{\prime}$ is almost constant with redshift below $z = 2$.
-The power-law density profile of the ETG dark matter halos is steeper in the full physics (FP) run than their counterparts in the dark matter only (DMO) run.
-The dark matter inner slopes of the best-fit generalized NFW profile are much steeper than the standard NFW profile and they are anti-correlated (constant) with the halo mass in the FP (DMO) run.
-The dark matter inner slope is also anti-correlated with the halo concentration parameter $c_{200}$ in both runs.
-Comparison of the mass-weighted slope/central dark matter fraction correlation, $\gamma_{\mathrm{mw}}^{\prime}-f_{\mathrm{DM}}$, with models and observations indicates contraction of the IllustrisTNG dark matter halos, especially in lower-mass systems.
+We explore the isothermal total density profiles of early-type galaxies (ETGs) in the IllustrisTNG simulation.
+For the selected 559 ETGs at $z = 0$ with stellar mass $10^{10.7}\mathrm{M}_{\astrosun} \leqslant M_{\ast} \leqslant 10^{11.9}\mathrm{M}_{\astrosun}$, the total power-law slope has a mean of $\langle\gamma^{\prime}\rangle = 2.011 \pm 0.007$ and a scatter of $\sigma_{\gamma^{\prime}} = 0.171$ over the radial range 0.4 to 4 times the stellar half mass radius.
+Several correlations between $\gamma^{\prime}$ and galactic properties including stellar mass, effective radius, stellar surface density, central velocity dispersion, central dark matter fraction and in-situ-formed stellar mass ratio are compared to observations and other simulations, revealing that IllustrisTNG reproduces many correlation trends, and in particular, $\gamma^{\prime}$ is almost constant with redshift below $z = 2$.
+Through analyzing IllustrisTNG model variations we show that black hole kinetic winds are crucial to lowering $\gamma^{\prime}$ and matching observed galaxy correlations.
+The effects of stellar winds on $\gamma^{\prime}$ are subdominant compared to AGN feedback, and differ due to the presence of AGN feedback from previous works.
+The density profiles of the ETG dark matter halos are well-described by steeper-than-NFW profiles, and they are steeper in the full physics (FP) run than their counterparts in the dark matter only (DMO) run.
+Their inner density slopes anti-correlates (remain constant) with the halo mass in the FP (DMO) run, and anti-correlates with the halo concentration parameter $c_{200}$ in both types of runs.
+The dark matter halos of low-mass ETGs are contracted whereas high-mass ETGs are expanded, suggesting that variations in the total density profile occur through the different halo responses to baryons.